 The COVID-19 Pandemic has affected local businesses and their employees.
-The total affect that is has had on the economy and workforce is unknown.
+The total affect that this has had on the economy and workforce is unknown.
 As communities begin to recover from this pandemic, it will be important to understand how much a community has been affected and track its recovery.
 This will be done through establishing baseline data and then comparing to monthly data that is available in order to determine both total affect and how well a community is recovering.

 A Guide To Pandemic Preparedness For Businesses